collapsed-stacks/startups/questions/11032/startup-company-in-the-u-s-with-a-couple-of-very-good-testimonials-on-our-websi.md

 - tagged: `sales`
 - score: 2

-<p>I have a startup company based in the US with couple of small projects I did for 2 medium size companies.
-I have a website where we present our services with an amazing feedback from clients.</p>
+I have a startup company based in the US with couple of small projects I did for 2 medium size companies.
+I have a website where we present our services with an amazing feedback from clients.

-<p>My questions is, how do sales people know how to contact a company?
+My questions is, how do sales people know how to contact a company?
 Whom do I contact in that company?
 Do I send them on LinkedIn? or do I call them at the office?
 Whom do I call, the highest manager? or the director?
-Who is the one taking decisions?</p>
+Who is the one taking decisions?

-<p>Any help is appreciated. </p>
+Any help is appreciated.

 ## Answer 11037